Friday, September 4, 2020

 CHINA’s CLASS CHARACTER

 This book relates to the endless debate on the class character of Chinese society.
 It is pretty clear that in any retelling of the ups, downs and sideways moves of the Chinese economy since 1978, two forces are always at work.
 On one side in this dialectical war is the Chinese Communist-Party (CCP) dominated economy – a planned and state-owned industrial and banking sector; CCP run local governments; a restricted capital account, a controlled foreign exchange market and blocks on external capital outflows.
 On the other side is the capitalist and imperialist export sector; the private shadow banking and financial sectors and the private real estate construction sector.
 Many of these enterprises have CCP cadre planted inside them.
 The state monopoly on foreign trade and a fuly-controlled yuan value are no longer in effect.
-As Orlik points out ‘reform’ – i.e. a neo-liberal market orientation – have generally grown upward for 42 years since 1978, enabled by the CCP and a parade of its leaders.
-1978-2002 was when the ‘iron rice bowl’ and agricultural communes were ended.
+As Orlik points out ‘reform’ – i.e. a neo-liberal market orientation – has generally grown for 42 years since 1978, enabled by the CCP and a parade of its leaders.
+1978-2002 was when the ‘iron rice bowl’ and agricultural communes ended, for instance.

 The question is, what has been created?
 A fully capitalist state and economy, or a deformed workers’ state run by bureaucrats attempting to promote and still control an ever-growing capitalist sector?
 After all, even billionaires are now allowed in the CCP and in government positions.
 The book shows that China has a better-regulated economy than almost any capitalist country, as Orlik compares actions in China with similar ones in Korea, Japan and the U.S. The book gives ammunition to both sides in the debate but it clearly shows the ‘market’ is not in full control.

 To Orlik, the state keeps the capitalist economy in check, which is why deep recessions and depressions don’t happen.
 Orlik contends the ‘commanding heights’ of the economy are in the hands of CCP bureaucrats, not a private capitalist class.
 I.E. the state basically controls the economy, not 'the market.'
 To Orlik some of the worst effects have been slower growth rates, massive overcapacity, business bankruptcies and workers thrown out of jobs and peasants off their land.
 Behind the 1989 Tienanmen Square events - which many thought was only about ‘human rights’ - the economic situation was deteriorating for workers and farmers.
 This is why workers joined some of the protests due to “a misstep on reform – moving too quickly from government to market-set prices” as Orlik puts it.
 High inflation was the result.
-The CCP wanted to avoid this happening again.
+The CCP wants to avoid this happening again.

 SEMI-PLANNED ECONOMY